fatimaam990/Haseen-Cybersecurity-Lab/README.md

 # Haseen Cybersecurity Lab

 ## Overview
-This project demonstrates a basic penetration testing workflow in a controlled lab environment.
+This project demonstrates a penetration testing workflow in a controlled educational lab environment.
 It includes reconnaissance, vulnerability analysis, and reporting automation.

 ## Tools Used
 - Nmap